 Unfortunately I did not have a camera with me, and the only phone we had taken with us was back in the car.
 However, we managed to get back to the garden later that month on 27th February.

 Again we arrived in the morning, the sun was not so bright as the earlier visit.
 The weather, according to the nearest weather station was 41°F (5°C) and reached 48°F (9°C) by 12 noon.
 I took photographs and film of the wild honey bee nest in the tree (above).

 We observed honey bees primarily visiting Daphne, Erica / heathers, Rhodendron and Mahonia aquifolium.

 A few bumble bee queens were also seen and to our surprise, Comma butterflies on the Daphne.

 As a consequence of my observations from early last year, I have been especially keen to monitor the progress of the wild honey bee colony, firstly in the hope that it would survive and thrive and secondly, I was genuinely curious as to how early in the season the bees might be seen foraging, and again at what temperature.

-As I write it's January 16th, and yesterday we were able to take a trip back to the beautiful garden to look out for the wild honey bees.
+On January 16th 2020, we were able to take a trip back to the beautiful garden to look out for the wild honey bees.
 We saw them, and we were pleased to observe that the nest was active.

-No other bees species were seen yesterday, and no butterflies either.
+No other bees species were seen, and no butterflies either.

 Whilst some honey bees may have the ability to forage in especially cool temperatures, for beekeepers it is worth finding out which honey bees are best adapted to thrive in particular geographical locations.

 Scientist, beekeeper, author, and world authority on honey bees, Professor Thomas D. Seeley, makes some very important observations with regard to the genetic adaptations in this regard in his brilliant book The Lives Of Bees.
 Quoted from chapter 11: